-hyperplasia, these cells begin to “over grow” and develop several layers of thickness.
-Sometimes, these cells change their features and become abnormal.
-When this happens it may also be called an
+In a condition called hyperplasia, too many of these cells begin to grow.
+Several layers of thickness develop.
+Sometimes, these cells change and become abnormal.
+When this happens it’s called an atypical change.

-Current as of: April 9, 2018
+Current as of: September 9, 2020

-Author: Breast Health, Alberta Health Services
+Author: Women’s Health, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.